-Students begin their journey in the Ninth Grade Academy and explore their strengths and interests through career cruising, surveys and inventories such as Xello, and field experiences.
-As sophomores, students choose which academy best suits them—the Academy of Industry, Technology & Innovation (ITI) or the Academy of Health & Human Services (HHS).
+Students begin their journey in the Freshman Academy and explore their strengths and interests through career cruising, surveys and inventories such as Xello, and field experiences.
+As sophomores, students choose which academy best suits them—the Industry, Technology & Innovation (ITI) Academy or the Health & Human Services (HHS) Academy.
 ITI Pathways include Engineering Technology; Innovative Art & Design; Business, Commerce & Entrepreneurship; and Digital Design & Communication.
 HHS pathways include Health & Wellness, First Responders, Law & Justice, and Public Service.
 Through the development of small learning communities centered around these two academies, our students are exposed to a multitude of careers, industry skills, and potential employers through classroom speakers, site visits, job shadowing, and internships.
 We also offer AP courses/dual enrollment/Early College and participate in the Southwest Macomb Technical Education Consortium that allows students choose from a host of CTE courses.
 Visit https://www.clps.org/apps/pages/academies to learn more about the CLHS academies.

 Wolfe Middle School provides academic experiences and extracurricular opportunities to ensure the development of self-motivated learners, focusing on career exploration and alignment with our high school career academies, and students have access to the county’s only junior high Makerspace and courses such as Innovative Presentations, Building and Design, and multiple robotics courses (Intro, Advanced, and Underwater Robotics).
 Students are organized into grade level communities that hold monthly family meetings conducive to creating a safe and structured environment for our students.
 Both secondary schools have active and successful sports teams that are not pay-to-play.